BCDevOps/aws-sea-guardrail-scanner/README.md

 - YYYYMMDD_AWSCloudFormationStackSetExecutionRolePoliciesLZ#.json
 - YYYYMMDD_AWSCloudFormationStackSetExecutionRolePoliciesLZ#.html

-There are four files produce for every single aws role associated to and account in the  **accountsToScan.json** file.
+There are four files produce for every single aws role associated to and account in the  **accountsToScan.json** file, including snapshots for the master account.

 To run, fulfill the prerequisites plus have prepared the **accountsToScan.json** file in the same folder as the script.
-You can find the template for this file in this readme or in the Sharepoint/Teams CPF site.
+You can find the template for this file in this readme or in the Sharepoint/Teams CPF site (https://bcgov.sharepoint.com/:u:/t/01368-CPFScrumTeam/EV0O0Ne_ExRIocJXHb9Dq6oBdOs7RJQpH8H21t8nkLkZfA?e=wsOWiZ).

-On the command line, run
+On the command line, enter the AWS credentials for the Landing Zone master account and then run

     getFullSnapshot.py